AMReX-Fusion/Furnace/Docs/source/Verification.rst

 For multi-dimensional runs, the directions transverse to the jump are kept constant.
-We use a CFL number of 0.9, an initial timestep shrink (furnace.init_shrink) of 0.1, and the maximum factor by which the timestep can increase (furnace.change_max) of 1.05.
+We use a CFL number of 0.9, an initial timestep shrink (logi.init_shrink) of 0.1, and the maximum factor by which the timestep can increase (logi.change_max) of 1.05.

 .. _fig:sod:
 .. figure:: sod_3d.png